kshntn/EmoAR/README.md

 **Impact of EmoAR and its further implications**

+1. In social media apps, this could be used to suggest emojis, avatars, artistic visual content, 3D models which suit the detected facial expression, so that the user can take a selfie or videos with superimposed emojis, avatars and/ or artistic visuals as AR filter.
+(We took a look at the current beta version of an AR creation tool for social media platforms, but unfortunately have not yet found a function/method in the scripting API to access the CameraTexture by code in order to send these camera images via a web request to our inference tool that would return the PyTorch model prediction to the social media app where we would suggest and/or overlay specific AR filters.)

-1. Text overlays displaying the detected facial expression: EmoAR might help people with Asperger syndrome and autism in learning about the expression of a face.
+2. Text overlays displaying the detected facial expression: EmoAR might help people with Asperger syndrome and autism in learning about the expression of a face.

-2. A classifier of facial expressions (trained model) will enhance robotic projects related to therapies that help autistic people to socialize.
+3. A classifier of facial expressions (trained model) will enhance robotic projects related to therapies that help autistic people to socialize.
 For example: [How Kaspar the robot is helping autistic students to socialise](https://www.abc.net.au/news/2018-06-05/the-creepy-looking-robot-teaching-kids-social-skills/9832530?pfmredir=sm)

-3. It may also be used as a HR tool and support recruiters in evaluating the overall confidence level of an interviewee by measuring the change in emotions during the interviewee's responses in real time.
+4. It may also be used as a HR tool and support recruiters in evaluating the overall confidence level of an interviewee by measuring the change in emotions during the interviewee's responses in real time.

-4. 3d models or graphics, artistic content: In social media apps like Instagram and Facebook, this could be used to suggest emojis, avatars, artistic visual content which suit the detected facial expression, so that the user can take a selfie or videos with superimposed emojis, avatars and/ or artistic visuals as AR filter.
-We took a look at Spark AR, but unfortunately have not yet found a function/ method to access the CameraTexture by code in order to send these camera images via a web request to our inference tool that would return the PyTorch model prediction to a Spark AR application.

 ![Android-drafts](https://user-images.githubusercontent.com/23194592/64972151-15e65500-d8a9-11e9-8d9a-b0d6503cfb17.jpg)